 …while a set of binoculars were placed on the writing desk, useful for spotting the abundant wildlife.

 Still suffering from jetlag, I was heartened to discover that a Nespresso machine was available, with the largest assortment of pods I'd ever seen.
 And as I hold SPG Gold status, a welcome amenity of fruit and local Arabian sweets was waiting on our coffee table.

 The bathroom featured a deep standalone bath, double vanity, separate shower and toilet.
-While the decor was arguably getting a little dated, it was still spacious, warmly decorated and incredible luxurious.
-Al Maha is currently undertaking a refurbishment of suites, so I’d expect to see the bathrooms refreshed over time.
+While the decor was arguably getting a little dated, it was still spacious, warmly decorated and incredibly luxurious.
+Al Maha is currently undertaking a refurbishment of suites, so I'd expect to see the bathrooms refreshed over time.